-- Title(s): located at the top of the poster; its the advertisement that encourages others to take the time to read the poster and talk with you
+- Title(s): Locate at the top of the poster; its the advertisement that encourages others to take the time to read the poster and talk with you

 - Order of Materials: Make clear what information is to be read first and in what order; (suggestion: number sections/pages/use directional arrows for flow)

-- Types of Graphs: bar and pie; for presenting big-picture insight into findings, use explanatory text next to the graphic data
+- Types of Graphs: Bar and pie; for presenting big-picture insight into findings, use explanatory text next to the graphical data

 - Text amount and design